 The duration of every pilot on the three sites will be six months, spread in time.
-The pilot in Antwerp and on the indicated sections of the TEN-T road network will start simultaneously (Nov 23).
-The Pilot in Helmond will start later (Jan 24), partly overlapping.
+All pilots will start simultaneously (Jan 24).
 There are 3 main use cases:

 1. C-ITS and ADAS

 Main focus will be on Intelligent Speed Assistance (ISA).
 ISA is a system that helps drivers maintain the legal speed limit.
 It was tested in many countries with beneficial outcomes on speed reduction, livability, and traffic safety.
 C-ITS services that will be combined with ISA are: